karatelabs/karate/README.md

 And most importantly - you can run tests in parallel without having to depend on third-party hacks that introduce code-generation and config 'bloat' into your `pom.xml` or `build.gradle`.

 ## Parallel Execution
 Karate can run tests in parallel, and dramatically cut down execution time.
 This is a 'core' feature and does not depend on JUnit, Maven or Gradle.
+Look at both the examples below - that show different ways of "choosing" features to run.

+* You can use the returned `Results` object to check if any scenarios failed, and to even summarize the errors
+* [JUnit XML](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin) reports will be generated in the "`reportDir`" path you specify, and you can easily configure your CI to look for these files after a build (for e.g. in `**/*.xml` or `**/surefire-reports/*.xml`)
+* [Cucumber JSON reports](https://relishapp.com/cucumber/cucumber/docs/formatters/json-output-formatter) will be generated side-by-side with the JUnit XML reports and with the same name, except that the extension will be `.json` instead of `.xml`

 ### JUnit 4 Parallel Execution
 > Important: **do not** use the `@RunWith(Karate.class)` annotation.
 This is a *normal* JUnit 4 test class !